*An updated and revised edition of my original bestselling memoir, Safety in Numbers, as well as a sequel to come*

 At the start of 2009 it looked as if I had finally lost my 7-year battle with anorexia and exercise addiction.
 I became so sick that I was asked to leave my freshman year of college by the university.
 I wasn’t allowed back until I achieved certain healthy requirements.
 So began my next 5 months in a hospital on the brink of death.
-With my weight dropping to a low of 56 pounds I lost all mobility, faced liver failure, had to relearn how to walk, couldn’t think or recognize people, went bald, needed blood transfusions and was given almost no chance to survive.
-The Universe must have had other plans for me because miraculously I pulled through.
+With my weight dropping to a low of 56 pounds I lost all mobility, faced liver failure, had to relearn how to walk, couldn’t think or recognize people, went bald, needed blood transfusions and was given almost no chance to survive, but I did.

-After many years filled with restricting, over-exercising, binging, laxatives, colonics, hospitals, treatment centers, fat camps, psychiatric wards and hopelessness I present to you Safety in Numbers: From 56 to 221 Pounds, My Battle with Eating Disorders -A Memoir.
+After many years filled with restricting, over-exercising, binging, laxatives, colonics, hospitals, treatment centers, fat camps, mental health wards and hopelessness I present to you Safety in Numbers: My Battle with Eating Disorders -A Memoir.
 It is a real-time account of the chaos, depression, destruction of opportunities, obsessions, rituals, treatments, and family traumas.
-It shows my slippery slide into madness, and how I gave up my talent in tennis, horses, school, and potential social life… everything for isolation and control.
-I took it to the edge of death on both ends of the weight spectrum, and so have a unique perspective about the full range of the disease.
+It shows my slippery slide into madness, and how I gave up my social life, school, horses and tennis talent… anything that would interfere with my need for control and isolation.
+I lived through dangerous extremes on both ends of the weight spectrum, and so have a unique perspective about the full range of the disease.

 The meaning behind the title has to do with the illusion of safety that numbers brought me during my eating disorder.
 From the number on the scale, the number of calories I ate, the number on my jeans, the number on the clock signifying I could eat, go to bed or that it was time to exercise, the number of minutes that it took me to eat, the number of minutes I had to exercise for, the number of calories burned at the gym, the number of laxatives consumed, the number on the measuring cup to the number of water bottles I drank… by occupying my every thought with numbers I felt a false sense of control, certainty and as the title implies, safety.

-Safety in Numbers is only the first part of my story and I look forward to sharing the continued steps of my recovery in a sequel that I soon intend to write.
+Safety in Numbers is only the first part of my story and I look forward to sharing the continued steps of my recovery in the forthcoming sequel.